VikasJKatariya/Demo-task-laravel-vue-hierarchical/README.md

 # Dynamic CMS with Nested Pages (Laravel 11 + Vue 3)

+# Watch the demo video to see the CMS in action:
 [🎥 Watch the Demo Video](./laravel-vue-tree-demo.mov)

 [![Watch the Demo Video](./laravel-vue-tree-demo1.gif)](./laravel-vue-tree-demo.mov)